What is melanoma skin cancer?

 A mole (nevus) is a benign skin tumor that develops from melanocytes.
-Nearly all moles (nevi) are harmless, but having some types may raise your risk of melanoma.
-See the section, “What are the risk factors for melanoma skin cancers?” for more information about moles.
+Almost everyone has some moles.
+Nearly all moles (nevi) are harmless, but having some types can raise your risk of melanoma.
+See the section “What are the risk factors for melanoma skin cancer?” for more information about moles.

-A Spitz nevus is a kind of skin tumor that sometimes looks like melanoma.
-These tumors are generally benign and don't spread.
+A Spitz nevus is a kind of mole that sometimes looks like melanoma.
+It is more common in children and teens, but it can also be seen in adults.
+These tumors are generally benign and don’t spread.
 But sometimes doctors have trouble telling Spitz nevi from true melanomas, even when looking at them under a microscope.
 Therefore, they are often removed, just to be safe.